rahulshankariyer/PortolioProject/README.md

 <a href = "https://docs.google.com/spreadsheets/d/1tbjElTWQUju5wL6IIH2W14F-32-lJ8n5/edit?usp=share_link&ouid=106525515537823506540&rtpof=true&sd=true"> Excel Sheet #2: Covid Testing & Vaccinations </a>

-For the purpose of the above project, we will be using the <a href = "https://docs.google.com/spreadsheets/d/1CjLnLv_ut9UO1hZPHKjjKm4udFNUBc8z/edit#gid=1391408898"> Covid Cases & Deaths </a> dataset
+### Data Transformations

+Several records in the data had fields with null values which needed to be made into '0' for performing various mathematical calculations on them.
+Most of these null values were in January and February 2020.
+The below fields were changed from null to '0':

+1. total_cases
+2. new_cases
+3. total_deaths
+4. new_deaths
+5. total_tests
+6. new_tests
+7. total_tests_per_thousand
+8. new_tests_per_thousand
+9. positive_rate
+10. tests_per_case

 ### Analysis

-1. I used SQL Server Management Studio to extract the Covid Case % of the Population & Death % of the Positive Cases in the USA and the Rest of the World.
-The Covid Case % was taken as a percentage of the population and the Covid Death % was taken as a percentage of those who tested positive for Covid.
-The queries used to extract the data are available in the <a href = "https://github.com/rahulshankariyer/PortolioProject/blob/main/Covid-19/Covid%20Cases%20-%20USA%20vs%20Rest%20of%20the%20World.sql"> Covid Cases - USA vs Rest of the World.sql </a> file
+1. I used SQL Server Management Studio to extract the Tests Per Case, Covid Case % & Death % which denote:

+    (i) Tests Per Case - Average Number of Tests Conducted to Detect a Positive Covid Case (ii) Covid Case % - Percentage of the Population to Test Positive for Covid (iii) Covid Death % - Percentage of Deaths Among Those Who Tested Positive for Covid

+2. The queries used to extract the above data are available in the <a href = "https://github.com/rahulshankariyer/PortolioProject/blob/main/Covid-19/Covid%20Testing%2C%20Cases%20%26%20Deaths.sql"> Covid Testing, Cases & Deaths.sql </a> file

-2. Using the data extracted in Step 1, I created 3 visualizations in Tableau - (i) <a href = "https://public.tableau.com/app/profile/rahul5702/viz/ComparisonofCovidCasesDeathsinUSAvstheWorldDataFromJan12020tillNovember212022/Dashboard1"> Covid Case % - USA vs World </a>
+3. Using the data extracted in Step 2, I created 3 visualizations in Tableau - (i) <a href = "https://public.tableau.com/app/profile/rahul5702/viz/CovidTestsCasesDeaths/Tests_1#1"> Tests Per Case - USA vs Rest of the World </a>
+    (ii) <a href = "https://public.tableau.com/app/profile/rahul5702/viz/CovidTestsCasesDeaths/Cases"> Covid Case % - USA vs Rest of the World </a>
-    (ii) <a href = "https://public.tableau.com/app/profile/rahul5702/viz/ComparisonofCovidCasesDeathsinUSAvstheWorldDataFromJan12020tillNovember212022/Dashboard2"> Covid Death % - USA vs World </a>
+    (iii) <a href = "https://public.tableau.com/app/profile/rahul5702/viz/CovidTestsCasesDeathsPart2/Deaths_1"> Covid Death % - USA vs Rest of the World </a>

 ### Insights